Live From SF Sketchfest 2020

 I want to relieve you of a burden that you have by letting you know most people aren't thinking about you.

-Perhaps there's some people going, I hope Heidi's okay.
+Perhaps there are some people going, I hope Heidi's okay.

 I have to go to the bathroom very badly.